HopingTang/HopingTang.github.io/_posts/2016-06-13-notes-for-multiview-geometry-in-cv-chap-1.markdown

 In this case, a point seen in just one image can be transferred to any other image.

 ### 1.7 Euclidean reconstruction

+Now, suppose that we have computed a projective reconstruction of the world, using calibrated cameras.
+By definition, this means that the IAC is known in each of the images;
+let it be denoted by ωi in the i-th image.
+The back-projection of each ωi is a cone in space, and the absolute conic must lie in the intersection of all the cones.
+Two cones in general intersect in a fourth-degree curve, but given that they must intersect in a conic, this curve must split into two conics.
+Thus, reconstruction of the absolute conic from two images is not unique – rather, there are two possible solutions in general.
+However, from three or more images, the intersection of the cones is unique in general.
+Thus the absolute conic is determined and with it the Euclidean structure of the scene.

+Of course, if the Euclidean structure of the scene is known, then so is the position of the absolute conic.
+In this case we may project it back into each of the images, producing the IAC in each image, and hence calibrating the cameras.
+Thus **knowledge of the camera calibration is equivalent to being able to determine the Euclidean structure of the scene**.

+### 1.8 Auto-calibration

+Generally given three cameras known to have the same calibration, it is possible to determine the absolute conic, and hence the calibration of the cameras.

+**Knowing the plane at infinity**.
+Assuming one knows the plane at infinity, one can back-project a hypothesised IAC from each of a sequence of images and intersect the resulting cones with the plane at infinity.
+This gives a linear constraint on the entries of the matrix representing the IAC.
+Thus, auto-calibration is relatively simple, once the plane at infinity has been identified.
+The identification of the plane at infinity itself is substantially more difficult.

+**Auto-calibration given square pixels in the image**.
+If the cameras are partially calibrated, then it is possible to complete the calibration starting from a projective reconstruction.
+One interesting example is the square-pixel constraint on the cameras.
+What this means is that a Euclidean coordinate system is known in each image.
+In this case, the absolute conic, lying in the plane at infinity in the world must meet the image plane in its two circular points.
+The circular points in a plane are the two points where the absolute conic meets that plane.